JaddotWuzHere/TheContinuum/content/Continuum Physics/Branches/Anachysics/Soul.md

 Without continual resonance feedback from the body’s biological oscillations, the coupling collapses irreversibly.
 ##### Interaction with the Continuum
-The soul acts as an informational attractor within the Continuum, generating curvature across adjacent domains through the **[[index#VII.
+The soul acts as an informational attractor within the Continuum, generating curvature across adjacent domains through the **[[Continuum Physics#VII.
 Law of Dimensional Reciprocity|Law of Dimensional Reciprocity]]**.
 Localized concentration of anima energy alters the topology of manaspace, which shapes probability and field flow.
 This phenomenon is also known as **[[Eidolic Curvature|eidolic curvature]]**.

 In practical terms, this curvature manifests as:
 - Field attraction, where ambient mana aligns with the resonance pattern of a strong soul